onknows/cookbook-openshift3/README.md

 * REDEPLOY CERTIFICATES (ADHOC)

-The redeployment of the certificates requires variables to be set before running.
+The redeployment of the certificates requires variables and flags to be set before running.

 *The CHEF run will ignore any attempts unless all variables are correctly set*